Let your All-Star anger go

 Legendary Boston Globe columnist Bob Ryan is one of my heroes, but I was not "personally offended [by] this disgraceful farce taking place right now in Indy" as Bob tweeted we should be.
 I have come to accept that All-Star Weekend can't be like it was in 1987, when scenes like those starring Blackman felt so unique and magical because the All-Stars weren't nearly as accessible to us back then as they are now.
 Getting them all together in one place was truly something special.

 Usually I'm as resistant to NBA change as the most renowned media curmudgeons, but I've opted to concede that All-Star Weekend in the 21st century is best viewed as a league convention.
 It's about the merchandise and the fashion statements and the hoopla.
-The standout moments we're likely to get involve Nikola Jokić pouring water on an unsuspecting Luke Dončić.
+The standout moments we're likely to get involve Nikola Jokić pouring water on an unsuspecting Luka Dončić.

 And that's OK.